Are you looking for the best content marketing examples?

-This makes it easy for ANYONE to create professional and high-converting campaigns in a matter of minutes.
+This makes it easy for anyone to create professional and high-converting campaigns in minutes.

-Plus, you’ll be able to use OptinMonster’s advanced targeting rules to get the right content pieces to the right part of your site’s traffic.
+Plus, you can use OptinMonster’s advanced targeting rules to get the right content pieces to the right part of your site’s traffic.

 Some of the more popular targeting rules include:

 - Exit-Intent® Technology: Recover abandoning visitors as they’re actively leaving your website.

 - OnSite Retargeting®: Keep users engaged by showing fresh content to returning visitors.